 They don’t want to explore how an event affected you because they don’t care.
 That’s energy wasted on something that doesn’t involve them.

 In fact, that’s something it’s best you just don’t do with them.
 They don’t take criticism well, and when they hear it, you’ll get a very immature reply.

-They won’t be angry, but instead will put you down and become passive-aggressive.
+They won’t be angry, but instead, they will put you down and become passive-aggressive.
 It’s like dealing with a two-year-old.
 [Read: Narcissistic rage and how to handle the angry backlash when you criticize them]

 Makes sense, though, right?
-They want to rule the world, so naturally, they would love being in any form of power position.
+They want to rule the world, so naturally, they would love to be in any position of power.
 Many narcissists are in leadership roles because they love to dominate.

-Another one of the signs of narcissism is that they feel unappreciated.
-They just aren’t given the respect they deserve… it must be so hard to be a narcissist.
+Another sign of narcissism is that they feel unappreciated.
+They feel as if they just aren’t given the respect they deserve.

 Everything comes with a sense of entitlement and not receiving the proper recognition.
 If it was up to them, we would all be kissing their feet for the smallest things.

-They’re dicks.
-It’s really that plain and simple.
-They think they’re the best so they don’t have to show any respect or courtesy for others that are “below” them.
-They’re usually very rude to people that they feel are not worthy of their attention.
+They’re usually very rude to people whom they feel are not worthy of their attention.
 [Read: Why do narcissists ignore texts and do the selfish things they do?]